Type 730 CIWS: Type 1130 Golden Shield

-Further development of Type 730 resulted in the Type 1130, which first appeared on Chinese aircraft carrier Liaoning.
-This successor of Type 730 is also 30 mm caliber and has a total 11 barrels, with reported rate of fire of 11,000 rounds per minute.
+Further development of Type 730 resulted in the Type 1130 Golden Shield, which first appeared on Chinese aircraft carrier Liaoning.
+This successor of Type 730 is also 30 mm caliber and has a total 11 barrels, with reported rate of fire of 10,000+ rounds per minute.
 Originally developed with 10 barrels, later productions included 11 barrels when completed.
 Although it is reported that FL-3000 missiles can be integrated to the gun like FCS, this has not occurred yet, and FL-3000 was installed separately on the first Chinese aircraft carrier in its own launchers.
 There are two ammunition drums each contains 640 rounds (total 1280 rounds).

 Designated as H/PJ-11, the weapon is considered China's third generation CIWS, after the first generation Russian AK-630 and second generation indigenous Type 730.
 Chinese TV reported that it is able to intercept incoming anti-ship missiles up to a speed of Mach 4 with a 96% success rate.

 The Type 003 Chinese aircraft carrier Fujian launched on 17 June 2022 revealed a Type 1130 CIWS with a modified radar which some have speculated to be a new AESA radar.